 Improving the built environment in our communities can reduce chronic disease by promoting physical activity, healthy food access, and active transportation.
 Development that prioritizes walkability, cycling, and public transportation benefits health, the environment, economic development, and creates community connections.
 Connected communities are vibrant, healthy communities.

-To learn more about why healthy environments matter in the 2025 Ontario election, visit:
+To learn more about why healthy environments matter in the 2025 federal election, visit:

 - TBDHU: Food Safety